 Check your vehicle’s owner’s manual to verify if you have a cabin air filter, and where to locate it.
 Cabin air filters are typically located behind the glove compartment, under the dashboard, or under the bonnet.
 As with the air filter, it always helps to record when it gets replaced, so you can know when it needs to be changed again.

-If you continue to have issues with vehicle air conditioner odors review the How-To article “How To Remove Car Air Conditioner Smells".
+For ongoing issues with air conditioner odours, check out our How-To article, “How To Remove Air Conditioner Smells”.

 Subscribe for your newsletter and the rewards will be in your inbox before you even get there

 News, events and insights from Turtle Wax® worldwide